stuartofmt/duetBackup/README.md

 **Prerequisites:**
 SBC

-V3.5 or higher
+V3.x

-Tested with Debian Bullseye
+Tested with Debian Bullseye and Bookwork on V3.5.4 and V3.6

-Python3

 **To use the plugin:**